sandy366/LearnAI-KnowledgeMiningBootcamp/resources/dataset/README.md

-# LearnAI Team - Knowledge Mining Dataset
+# LearnAI Team - Knowledge Mining Bootcamp - Azure Cognitive Search - Dataset

 This is the dataset we will for the trainining.
-It was created with these objectives:
+Details:

-+ Public Microsoft documents and images
+1. Public Microsoft documents and images
-+ Multiple languages
+1. Multiple languages
-+ Multiple formats
+1. Multiple formats
-+ Multiple challenges for the workshop
+1. Multiple challenges for the Hackathon